 Getting Out There Yourself

 We hope this article gives you the confidence to brave the elements.
 Whether you want to use firewood from vendors like Lumberjacks or search for some yourself, you have a few options for building strong, durable fires.
-Just remember to follow best practices for fire safety as you enjoy the outdoors.
+Remember to follow the best fire safety practices as you enjoy the outdoors.

-If you’d like to get started with building great fires, please contact us at 815-337-1451.
+If you’d like to start building great fires, please contact us at 815-337-1451.
 We can deliver your order, or you can pick it up from either of our locations.